SquareIsNotCool/painting-game/README.md

 ## Credits

-- Music by [Vylvet Pony](https://www.vyletpony.com/) is used in the game.
+- Music by [Vylet Pony](https://www.vyletpony.com/) is used in the game.
 Her stuff is absolutely incredible, and you should definitely check it out!
+- [Catppuccin](https://catppuccin.com/)'s beautiful color palettes are used in this project.